HLed12/CSCI120/README.md

-# Coursework for Computer Science 120: Intro to Computing
+# Coursework for Computer Science 120: Intro to Computing (Python)
-# This coursework utilizes the coding language Python.